KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Python widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-By clicking on the *Add widget* button or icon and then on *Python* it is possible to add a *Python* widget to the dashboard.
+By clicking the *Add widget* button or icon and then on *Python* it is possible to add a *Python* widget to the dashboard.
 The editor widget allows embedding a Python script.
 Before writing the code it is necessary to specify

    1 - the type of the output produced by the script: